On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Practical Training Reform

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 08/00/2020.
+Spring 2020 Agenda Target Date 12/00/2020.
 Agency: DHS/ICE.
 RIN 1653-AA76.
 The Bureau of Immigration and Customs Enforcement (ICE) added reference to a proposed rule titled "Practical Training Reform" to the Department of Homeland Security (DHS) Fall 2017 Regulatory Agenda, with a projected publication date of 10/00/18.
 The item continued in the Spring 2018 regulatory agenda with the same target publication date.
 In the Fall 2018 agenda it was moved to Long-Term Actions with no projected date, and it remained as a long-term action in the Spring 2019 regulatory agenda.
-It was placed back in the proposed rule stage, however, in the Fall 2019 agenda, with a target date of 08/00/2020.
+It was placed back in the proposed rule stage, however, in the Fall 2019 agenda, with a target date of 08/00/2020, and continues in the Spring 2020 agenda with a target date of 12/00/2020.

 - The Spring 2018 agenda described a planned proposed rule this way: "ICE will prepare this rule to improve protections of U.S. workers who may be negatively impacted by employment of nonimmigrant students on F and M visas.
 The rule would implement new requirements that would reduce fraud and abuse in the practical training programs.
 The proposed provisions include increased oversight of the schools and students participating in the program to ensure compliance with requirements of the program."